 AFTER THE LOSS

 Oh–and here’s another thing to prepare for.
-If you lose a baby–even a full term baby–there are no balloons, no flowers, no cards.
-People don’t know what to do –and do nothing.
-You may, yourself, have done nothing when you heard about an acquaintance with a miscarriage or a fetal death.
-Your friends are all probably very uncomfortable with the whole things too–it’s not like our parents cover this with our child rearing.
+If you lose a baby–even a full term baby–there are, typically, no balloons, no flowers, no cards.
+People don’t know what to do or say –and so they do nothing.
+You may, yourself, have done nothing when you heard about an acquaintance with a miscarriage, or a fetal death.
+Your friends are all probably very uncomfortable with the whole thing too–it’s not like our parents cover this with our child rearing.
 You will often find that YOU will end up comforting your friends, who will burst into tears when they see you.
 It just makes the whole thing so much more sad—you go home to no happy notes, no flowers, no balloons, and often–you have to look at things you may have already bought, in anticipation of bringing home a baby.

 It is not uncommon, unfortunately, for women to have two miscarriages a row–but to have three in a row is about 1% chance.

 PREGNANCY LOSS –when you are CLOSE to survival time….but not close enough